vish2396/nginx-3cs/README.md

 # Custom Nginx Modules with Lua
-### Version 1.18.0
+### Version 1.18.0/3cs
-Contains All option from official nginx
+Contains All options from official nginx

 Contains the following extra nginx and lua 2.1 modules